hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 The ``-K`` option sets a constant diagonal permeability :math:`(K_x,K_y,K_z)`.
-Alternatively, ``--K-file`` reads a whitespace-delimited text file containing either one scalar permeability per source cell or three component blocks ``Kx``, ``Ky``, and ``Kz``.
-If ``--K-file-grid`` is omitted, the source grid is assumed to match ``-n`` exactly.
-If a source grid is supplied, the example samples the source field at cell centers onto the requested mesh.
+Alternatively, ``--K-file`` reads a whitespace-delimited text file.
+The file contains one scalar permeability per source cell or three component blocks named ``Kx``, ``Ky``, and ``Kz``.
+Without ``--K-file-grid``, provide a source grid that matches ``-n``.
+With a source grid, the example samples source cell centers onto the requested mesh.
+This supports coarse-mesh experiments, refinement studies, and mesh sequence scalability measurements.
-This is useful for experiments on a coarser mesh than the input data, for refinement studies across a sequence of mesh resolutions, and for mesh-sequence scalability measurements.

 SPE10 model 2 permeability files use a ``60 x 220 x 85`` source grid with
 three component blocks.
 The helper script downloads and unpacks that dataset